This post may contain affiliate links. Please see our disclosure policy for more details.

 Step-by-Step Instructions

-The most awesome thing about these frozen yogurt bars is how customizable they are!
-Here are some fun fillings to add to the middle layer!
+The best part about these frozen yogurt bars is how easy they are to customize.
+Try these fun filling ideas for the middle layer.

 • Fresh fruit – you can use finely chopped or pureed fruit of choice (you have to try this blueberry puree!)